Optimization of conveyance of quantum particles by moving potential well

-For the escape mechanism of the particle from the trapping potential, first we need to consider the process of drop-off from the potential-well at the starting point.
-To begin the motion, sudden change of parameters of the Hamiltonian of the system occurs.
-The set of eigenstates of the moving frame with the position of the particle is different from that of the rest frame, and the initial state is redistributed to the eigenstates of the moving frame, i.e., expressed by a linear combination of the eigenstates of the moving frame.
-The dephasing of the redistributed wave function causes decay of the survival probability, i.e., the probability of successful conveyance.
-This type of effect of initial sudden change on the survival probability was studied for a magnetic system by one of the present authors~\cite{Morita2007}, in which the amount of the initial shock is given by a function of how smoothly the parameter changes.
+For the mechanism of escape from the trapping potential, first we need to consider dropoff from the potential well at the starting point.
+To begin the motion, sudden change of parameters of the Hamiltonian of the system must happen.
+The set of eigenstates of the moving frame following the position of the particle is different from that of the rest frame, and the initial state which is the ground state of the rest frame is redistributed to the eigenstates of the moving frame, i.e., expressed by a linear combination of the eigenstates of the moving frame.
+Due to the motions with different eigenvalues, dephasing of the redistributed wave function occurs, which causes decay of the survival probability, i.e., the probability of successful conveyance.
+This type of effect owing to the initial sudden change on the survival probability was studied for a magnetic system by one of the present authors~\cite{Morita2007}.
 It was shown that when the change of the position $x_0(t)$ at the initial point is proportional to $(t/\tau)^{\mu}$, i.e., $x_0(t) \propto (t/\tau)^{\mu}$, the amount of initial escape probability is proportional to $\tau^{-2\mu}$.
 A change of the parameter at the final point is also important for the total escape probability.
 The most abrupt start is the sudden change of velocity, which corresponds to $\mu=1$~\cite{Conveyance0}.
 To reduce the initial shock, we need to start more smoothly.
-The motion of a constant acceleration rate is the next simplest case ($\mu=2$).
-The effect of acceleration is also important for general carrying process.
-Thus, we study it in detail in the present paper.
-As well known, quantum dynamics of a system with a constant acceleration $a$ is equivalent to a static system in a tilted potential, in which the population escapes to a low-energy region by quantum tunneling.
-We obtain the energy level diagram of the system as a function of $a$.
-The $a$-dependence of eigenenergies shows a typical metastable structure which we called `metastable branch'~\cite{Hatomura2016, SM2022}.
-The essence of the tunneling phenomena is the dense distribution around the energy of trapped state in contrast to the case of carrying constant velocity.
+The motion of a constant acceleration rate is the next case ($\mu=2$).
+The effect of acceleration is also important for the survival probability in this case.
+Thus, we study this case in detail in the present paper.
+As is well-known, quantum dynamics of a system with a constant acceleration rate $a$ is equivalent to a static system in a tilted potential, in which the trapped population escapes to a low-energy region by quantum tunneling.
+We obtain the energy-level diagram in the moving frame as a function of $a$.
+The $a$ dependence of eigenenergies shows a typical metastable structure which we call the metastable branch~\cite{Hatomura2016, SM2022}.
+The essence of the tunneling phenomena is the dense distribution around the energy of trapped state.